Origin | Posterior surface of the ilium (between anterior and posterior gluteal lines) Gluteal aponeurosis |

 Location & Overview

-The gluteus medius is one of the three gluteal muscles.
-The other two gluteal muscles are: the gluteus maximus and gluteus minimus.
-It is located on the lateral aspect of the upper portion of the buttocks (just below the iliac crest).
-The posterior third of the gluteus medius is covered by the gluteus maximus.
-It has a fan like shape with the proximal portion of the muscle being wide and then narrowing as it approaches its tendon insertion[1].
-It is the primary hip abductor.
-The gluteus minimus and tensor fascia latae also assist in hip abduction[2].
+The gluteus medius is one of the three gluteal muscles, the other two are the gluteus maximus and gluteus minimus muscles.
+The gluteus medius is located on the lateral aspect of the upper buttocks, just below the iliac crest.
+The iliac crest is the curved, uppermost edge of the ilium and can be felt along the sides of your hips.
+The gluteus medius has a fan-like shape, with the proximal portion being wider and narrowing as it approaches its tendon insertion [1].
+Its posterior third is covered by the gluteus maximus.
+As a primary hip abductor, the gluteus medius works together with the gluteus maximus, gluteus minimus and tensor fasciae latae in hip abduction [2].

 Origin & Insertion